romainlafarguette/romainlafarguette.github.io/_pages/country.md

 ### Democratic Republic of Congo (2020)
 * International Monetary Fund, program negotiations
-  * Supported the country team as monetary economist for the Rapid Credit Facility (RCF) program
+  * Supported the country team as the monetary economist for the Rapid Credit Facility (RCF) program

 ### People's Republic of China (2019)
 * International Monetary Fund, technical assistance mission to the People's Bank of China
-  * Financial modeling
+  * Financial modeling, model design and implementation on the ground

 ### United States (2019)
 * Part of the International Monetary Fund recruitment team for the Economist Program (EP)